cbudac/wumpus-world/wumpus-world.md

 **Updating the Pit Locations**

-- Similar to the pattern observed by Updating the Wumpus Location, add_pit_KB(no) is matched as Bleeze percept is not observed at location [1,1].
+- Similar to the pattern observed by Updating the Wumpus Location, add_pit_KB(no) rule is matched as Bleeze percept is not observed at location [1,1].

-- assume_pit(no, L) is matched for every location L adjacent to the current agent_location([X,Y]) using the same mathematical process.
+- assume_pit(no, L) rule is matched for every location L adjacent to the current agent_location([X,Y]) using the same mathematical process.

-- For each L adjacent location, assume_pit(no, L) retracts and asserts the dynamic predicate is_pit(no, L) within the KB.
+- For each L adjacent location, assume_pit(no, L) rule retracts and asserts the dynamic predicate is_pit(no, L) within the KB.

 - A written confirmation on the KB update is provided using the format predicate.